-on the intake within 6-8 weeks after Egg survival deposition was comparable to that reported in other waters but fertilization efficiency and survival from fertilized egg to hatching appeared to be less.
+Egg survival on the intake within 6-8 weeks after deposition was comparable to that reported in other waters but fertilization efficiency and survival from fertilized egg to hatching appeared to be less.
 Royce (1943) found 79% live eggs 25 days after spawning with 5.8% unfertilized.
 Martin (1957) reported 92% viable eggs 2 weeks after spawning and 73% alive 4 weeks later.
-I found 68-74% survival on the intake in 1977-1979, 2-6 weeks after spawning, but a higher percentage of the non-viable eggs unfertilized (10-25%).
-However, Ι underestimated fertilization because decomposed eggs did not clear properly and fertilization may have been obscured.
-Martin and Olver (1980) reported that survival of fertilized eggs to hatch may be at least 50% based on unpublished survival in an incubation tray in an Ontario lake.
+I found 68-74% eqq survival on the intake in 1977-1979, 2-6 weeks after spawning, but a higher percentage of the non-viable eggs unfertilized (10-25%).
+However, Ι have were may underestimated fertilization because decomposed eggs did not clear properly and fertilization may have been obscured.
+Martin and Olver (1980) reported that survival of fertilized eqqs to hatch may be at least 50% based on unpublished survival in an incubation tray in an Ontario lake.
 Although I did not determine survival to hatch, I concluded that it was not much different than survival to swim-up because dead fry were rarely found in the fry-trap pails.
-The estimated fertilized egg to swim-up fry survival on the intake only 12-19%, which was only about one-third that reported by Martin and Olver.
-This lower survival rate may reflect lower reproductive efficiency, which has been inferred spawners of hatchery origin (Brown et al. 1981), or it may be that eggs in fry-trap pails experienced higher mortality than those outside the pails.
-Two factors which reduced egg to fry survival in my study but apparently not in the Ontario incubation tray, were predation and infection.
-Although egg predation is not considered a serious problem on suitable lake trout spawning substrate (Martin and Olver 1980), some did occur on the intake spawning area (this study and Stauffer and Wagner Sculpins 50 mm and longer found in egg-trap pails were averaging 1-2 eggs per stomach 2-5 weeks after spawning It is probable that some predation continued until fry-trap covers were installed about 4 months later.
-Martin (1957) considered fungal infection (Saprolegnia) to mortality factor for lake trout eggs. infection rates of 35-80% have been reported (Martin Olver 1980).
-I observed fungal infection on some eggs recovered from egg-trap pails shortly after deposition and practically all eggs in pails checked 6-7 months later were infected.
-Initial fungal infection was most noticeable pails containing the most eggs.
-It is possible that the pails prohibited adequate dispersal of larger numbers eggs and fungal infection mortality and predation were higher in the pails than on the reef proper.
+The estimated fertilized egg to swim-up fry survival on the intake was only 12-19%, which was only about one-third that reported by Martin and Olver.
+This lower survival rate may reflect lower reproductive efficiency, which has been inferred for spawners of hatchery origin (Brown et al. 1981), or it may be that eggs in fry-trap pails experienced higher mortality than those outside the pails.
+Two factors which reduced egg to fry survival in my study but apparently not in the Ontario incubation tray, were predation and fungal infection.
+Although egg predation is not considered a serious problem on suitable lake trout spawning substrate (Martin and Olver 1980), some did occur on the intake spawning area (this study and Stauffer and Wagner 1979).
+Sculpins 50 mm and longer found in egg-trap pails were averaging 1-2 eggs per stomach 2-5 weeks after spawning period.
+It is probable that some predation continued until fry-trap covers were installed about 4 months later.
+Martin (1957) considered fungal infection (Saprolegnia) to be а prime mortality factor for lake trout eqqs.
+Fungal infection rates of 35-80% have been reported (Martin and Olver 1980). Ι observed fungal infection on some eggs recovered from egg-trap pails shortly after deposition and practically all eqgs in pails checked 6-7 months later were infected.
+Initial fungal infection was most noticeable in pails containing the most eqgs.
+It is possible that the pails prohibited adequate dispersal of larger numbers of fungal infection mortality eqqs and and predation were higher in the pails than on the reef proper.